 The term search abandonment is usually used in the context of search engines (i.e web search abandonment or SERP abandonment).
 However, in the context of online travel agencies (OTAs), search abandonment/ booking abandonment refers to a user behavior described above; wherein a transaction is not performed (post doing a search) within a specified time frame.

-A study conducted by Google reveals that 69% of leisure travellers worry about the possibility that they’re not finding the best prices or making the best decision.
+A study conducted by Google reveals that 69% of leisure travelers worry about the possibility that they’re not finding the best prices or making the best decision.

 - Dissatisfied with the search results